nanoporetech/dorado/README.md

 In this mode, reads are classified into their barcode groups during basecalling as part of the same command.
 To enable this, run
 ```
-dorado basecaller <model> <reads> --kit-name <barcode-kit-name>
+$ dorado basecaller <model> <reads> --kit-name <barcode-kit-name>
 ```

 This will result in a single output stream with classified reads.
-The classification will be reflected in the read group name as well as in the `BC` tag of the alignment record.
+The classification will be reflected in the read group name as well as in the `BC` tag of the output record.

 By default `dorado` is set up to trim the barcode from the reads.
-To disable that, add `--no-trim` to the cmdline.
+To disable trimming, add `--no-trim` to the cmdline.

 The default heuristic for double-ended barcodes is to look for them on either end of the read.
 This results in a higher classification rate but can also result in a higher false positive count.
 To address this, `dorado` also provides a `--barcode-both-ends` option to force double-ended barcodes to be detected on both ends before classification.
 This will reduce false positives dramatically, but also lower overall classification rates.

 The output from `dorado` can be demultiplexed into per-barcode BAMs using `samtools split`. e.g.

 ```
-samtools split -u <basecalled-bam> -f <output-dir>/<prefix>_%!.bam
+$ samtools split -u <basecalled-bam> -f <output-dir>/<prefix>_%!.bam
 ```

 #### Classifying existing datasets